mlin/spVCF/README.md

 This repository has a command-line utility for encoding pVCF to spVCF and vice versa.
 The [Releases](https://github.com/mlin/spVCF/releases) page has pre-built executables compatible with most Linux x86-64 hosts, which you can download and `chmod +x spvcf`.

-To instead build and test it yourself, clone this repository and:
+To build and test it locally, begin with a C++14 Linux development environment with CMake and [libdeflate](https://github.com/ebiggers/libdeflate).
+Clone this repository and:

 ```
 cmake . && make